 4. Order an Appetizer, Plus a Side (or Two)

-You’ve likely heard that restaurant portions can be out of control, but did you know that 92 percent of menu options01736-0/abstract) fit this bill?
+You’ve likely heard that restaurant portions can be out of control, but did you know that 92 percent of menu options fit this bill?
 Yikes!
 Try to combat this by opting for smaller portions of food (think apps and side dishes) so that you’ll be less likely to blow your daily calorie limit.
 “If there are a couple of indulgent things on the menu at a Mexican restaurant that you have your sights set on, order them in appetizer portions and get a couple of healthier, filling sides like avocado and beans to go with it,” recommends Maggie Michalczyk, Chicago-based dietitian and founder of the blog Once Upon a Pumpkin.
 “That way you’ll be satisfied with the smaller portion and still be adding nutrition through the avocado and beans.”

 5. DIY Nachos